tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ### Set Key File Permissions

-To use your key file in an SSH connection, you’ll need to make sure that the file’s security permissions are such that only your current user has access.
+To use your key file in an SSH connection, you'll need to make sure that the file's security permissions are such that only your current user has access.

 #### Linux and macOS